 Automated Testing Helps Airline Increase Bookings and Save 250 Working Days a Year

 In 2008, U.K.-based airline BMI, British Midland International, wanted to bring the development of its online booking engine in-house to respond faster to customer needs.
-With so many variations of flights and services offered, user interface testing is critical.
-The BMI development team re-wrote the site using the Microsoft Visual Studio 2010 Ultimate development system, which offers powerful automated testing.
-The team predicts a saving of 250 days a year.
+With so many variations of flights and services offered, user interface testing was critical.
+The BMI development team re-wrote the site using Learn More… the Microsoft Visual Studio 2010 Ultimate development system, which offered powerful automated testing.
+The team now predicts a saving of 250 days a year.

 As the first airline to offer an online booking service—in 1995—BMI has sought new ways to deliver rich online experiences to its customers.
 In 2008, BMI began a project to redesign its Web site, www.flybmi.com.
 Until then, the user interface of the site—built using Visual Studio 2008 and Visual Studio Team Foundation Server 2008—was managed and developed by BMI, with the exception of the booking engine, which was handled by a third-party company.
 Scott Johnson, Head of E-Commerce Development, BMI, explains: “We wanted to bring the user interface of the booking engine in-house so that we could adapt or add functionality with a faster time to market, and improve the overall customer experience.”

 With the release of new services to the site comes the need for testing.
 Amanda Jones, Test Manager at BMI, says: “Testing is important to ensure that all the combinations of flights and their attributes work smoothly.
 For example, a customer might include insurance or a hotel with the booking.
 We get huge numbers of visitors to the site, and if the system fails, they’ll book with another airline.
 But while we could confidently program the site with Visual Studio 2008, we had to look for test management solutions elsewhere because the incumbent development environment did not support our testing needs.”